-In July 2020, Houzy announced UBS's minority stake and partnership with the new online mortgage platform key4 by UBS.
+In July 2020, Houzy announced UBS's minority stake and partnership with the new online mortgage platform UBS key4 mortgages.
 Now the next strategic partner is Baloise.
 With the participation of two leading companies from the Swiss banking and insurance industry, the Zurich-based proptech start-up has successfully completed its Series A round.
 However, the founders still hold the majority of shares, so that Houzy's independence will continue to be guaranteed in the future.

 Yannick Hasler, Member of the Executive Board of Basler Versicherungen Schweiz, is looking forward to the partnership: «Our Home ecosystem with Movu, Devis.ch, Bubblebox and Batmaid is ideally complemented by Houzy.
 This partnership creates a strategically valuable cooperation from which all network points will benefit.»

 Stefan Schärer, CEO of Houzy, sees Baloise as more than an investor: «We have specifically sought partners who not only invest in Houzy, but also fit with us as strategic partners.
 With Baloise and its home ecosystem, there will be many synergies that will accelerate our development, which we are all very excited about.»